My Favorites

 Tips

-• The best autumn views last from mid-November to early December
+• The best time to see autumn leaves in Tokyo is from mid-November to early December

-• The autumn weather ranges from mildly warm to chilly.
+• Autumn weather ranges from mildly warm to chilly.
 Be sure to pack a sweater and scarf

-• Certain days and times will be particularly crowded with travelers and locals eager to enjoy the sights.
+• Weekends and holidays are particularly crowded with travelers and locals eager to enjoy the sights.
 Consider scheduling your visits on weekdays and mornings to avoid the crowds

 Rikugien Gardens